Longley Park Sixth Form: History

 It opened to the public and to students in September 2004 at a cost of £8.5 million.
 The sixth form has been visited by both the former Prime Minister Tony Blair and the former Home Secretary David Blunkett MP (who both opened it).
 It is just north of the Northern General Hospital on Barnsley Road (A6135), although the entrance is on Horninglow Road.
 It was designed by Ellis Williams of Preston Brook and built by Kier Northern.

-In 2015 they had awards where David Blunkett was present.
+In 2015 they had awards where David Blunkett was present and he visited again in July 2025 to another awards ceremony.

 Admissions

 The Sixth Form provides a range of different courses for students between the age of 16-19 to choose at GCSE, BTEC, and A level (AS/A2).